 10. Education and Experience: Applicants must have completed a master's degree before entering the program, and have a minimum of three years teaching experience or equivalent to include evidence of personal or professional experiences.
 Applicants may contact doctoral committee members to find out what experiences may count as an equivalent.

 11. Interview: Selected applicants will be invited to an interview with doctoral committee members prior to a final admission determination.
 The purpose of the interview is to establish compatibility between the applicant's goals, preparation and interests, and the goals of the doctoral program.
 International and out-of-town applicants may be interviewed by Skype or telephone.
-Interviews will be held May 3, 4, and 7, 2018.
+Interviews will be held in March 2019.
 Applicants should plan accordingly and will be contacted in advance to schedule a time.

 12. Letter of Admission to the Doctoral Program: The Graduate School will inform applicants in the week following interviews whether or not they have been admitted.